spesmilo/electrum-docs/decompiling_guide.md

 This document describes how to decompile the "Electrum Pro" Windows binaries, and how to verify that they indeed contain bitcoin-stealing malware.
-We previously warned users against this software, but at that time we did not have formal evidence.
+We previously warned users against "Electrum Pro", but we did not have formal evidence at that time.

 ## 0. Background